Telephone numbers in Australia

-Telephone numbers in Australia are defined and administered by the Australian Communications and Media Authority (ACMA) under delegation by the Department of Infrastructure, Transport, Regional Development, Communications and the Arts, pursuant to the Telecommunications Numbering Plan 2025, enacted under subsection 455(1) of the Telecommunications Act 1997.
+Telephone numbers in Australia are administered by the Australian Communications and Media Authority (ACMA) under delegation by the Department of Infrastructure, Transport, Regional Development, Communications and the Arts.
+The Telecommunications Act 1997 in subsection 455(1) defines a legislative instrument.
+This instrument is the Telecommunications Numbering Plan 2025, which defines the format, numerical allocation and use of number ranges.

 Overview

-For landline telephony, Australia is geographically divided into four areas, three of which comprise more than one state or territory.
+For landline telephony, Australia is geographically divided into only four areas, three of which comprise more than one state or territory.
 All local telephone numbers within the four areas have eight digits, consisting (mainly) of a four-digit exchange code and a four-digit local line number.
 The national significant number consists of a single-digit area code followed by the local eight-digit number, a total of nine digits.
-Calling within Australia a landline telephone in an area other than that of the caller, the telephone number is preceded by the Australian trunk prefix 0 and the area code: 0x xxxx xxxx.
+When calling a landline telephone in Australia in an area other than that of the caller, the telephone number is preceded by the Australian trunk prefix 0 (termed Trunk Access Prefix - in Australia) and the area code: 0x xxxx xxxx.
 In this context, the trunk code is typically incorporated into the area code domestically.